jonathanlamar/vim-presentation/README.md

 Run this command in this directory (or in `~` to install globally):

+**WARNING:** If you already have a .vim directory, you should back it up first.

 ```bash
 curl -fLo .vim/autoload/plug.vim --create-dirs \
     https://raw.githubusercontent.com/junegunn/vim-plug/master/plug.vim
 ```

+## Good Practice

+Map plugin commands to leader, g-space, or control/alt+.
+Don't go too crazy with plugins (like I have).